HadiqaAziz/Progressive-Web-Applications/README.md

 # Progressive-Web-Application

-This repository contains all files of module_19 challenge
-# User Story
-AS A developer
-I WANT to create notes or code snippets with or without an internet connection SO THAT I can reliably retrieve them for later use
+As a developer I want to create notes or code snippets with or without an internet connection SO that I can reliably retrieve them for later use
 # Acceptance Criteria
 GIVEN a text editor web application
 WHEN I open my application in my editor